 To set up the simple SMS Chatbot, you will need to rent a phone number.

-Before this can be done you need to either add funds via a credit card, or set up a post-paid payment method.
+Before this can be done you need to set up a post-paid payment method.

-This is described in more detail in the support documentation below
+This is described in more detail in the support documentation here

 Update your application